dzackgarza/Qual-Review-and-Solutions/Topology/UGA Question (no solutions)/sections/011_General.md

 :::

-:::{.solution}
-\envlist
 :::{.concept}
 \envlist
+- This is precisely the cofinite topology.
 :::

-> Note: this is precisely the cofinite topology.
+:::{.solution}
+\envlist

 1. $\RR\in \tau$ since $\RR\setminus \RR = \emptyset$ is trivially a finite set, and $\emptyset \in \tau$ by definition.
 2. If $U_i \in \tau$ then $(\union_i U_i)^c = \intersect U_i^c$ is an intersection of finite sets and thus finite, so $\union_i U_i \in \tau$.